 Brainstorm 3-5 possible RQs.
 Test each one: is it answerable in 4,000 words?
 Does it allow for analysis?
 Is research available?
 Get your preferred RQ approved by your supervisor before moving on.
 Once approved, it's locked — no changes after Phase 3.

-Phase 3 (Weeks 5-7): EE Dump and Research
+Phase 3 (Weeks 5-7): Research

 Phase 4 (Weeks 8-9): Structure and Outline